E-commerce trends, statistics, and predictions for 2022

 A digital window shopping if you will.
 This is where online shopping catalogs come in handy.
 They display products more efficiently than a website, so the customer is more likely to browse for a longer time.
 A catalog controls the customer’s journey, while a website can’t do that.

 When visiting an online shop, the customer either searches for a product or browses for a while and leaves.
-Catalogs are perfect for promoting specific products and services, and they can introduce customers to products they weren’t aware of.
+Catalogs are perfect for promoting specific products and services and can introduce customers to products they weren’t aware of.
 The strategy might not work all the time, as the customers could simply ignore the recommendations.

 Flexible payment options